klis87/redux-requests/packages/redux-saga-requests/README.md

 }
 ```

-Also, you can pass an optional `autoPromisify: true` flag to `handleRequests`, which will just
-promisify all requests - so no need to use `meta.asPromise: true` anymore.

 ### Cache middleware

 Sometimes you might want your responses to be cached for an amount of time or even forever (until the page is not reloaded at least).